wzcwd/MarketingCampaign/README.md

     python src/main.py
     ```
 3.  **Check the results:**
-    -   Performance metrics will be printed to the console.
+    -   Performance metrics and feature importance table will be printed to the console.
-    -   Feature importance plots for baseline and tuned models will be saved in the `results/baseline` and `results/tuned` directories, respectively.
+    -   Roc curve will be saved in the `results/roc` directory.

 ## 5. Dataset